 Students who wish to appeal their academic dismissal must submit a UMD Petition, write a letter requesting to be extended on academic probation and describe their plans to remedy their academic situation.
 Also, they are encouraged to submit documentation that supports their request for an exception to UMD's academic dismissal policy.
 The supporting documentation should help explain the event(s) or condition(s) that contributed to their academic standing.
 Letters without supporting documentation are unlikely to be approved.
 Send all materials to the the CLA Advising and Academic Services office.
 The review process usually takes 3 - 5 business days.
 Appeals may be faxed to 218-726-6386 or emailed to firstname.lastname@example.org.

 Readmission to CLA will be granted when one term has passed since academic dismissal.
 Coursework taken outside the University of Minnesota system will be considered.
 All requests for readmission will be reviewed.
-Students are advised to submit an academic plan for success along with their re-enrollment form.
-Visit the UMD re-enrollment site for the form and additional information.
+Students are required to submit the Admission after Dismissal form along with their re-enrollment form found on the UMD re-enrollment site.

 See also the VCAA Academic Standing Policy.